jackfranklin/wouldlike.js/README.md

 ## But that's like RequireJs / Bower / whatever!
 Maybe - but this is designed to allow you to quickly try something out, or quickly grab jQuery to test a thing and reduce the friction of hacking.
 It's not meant to be AMD compliant, or be used on production, or for any complex app (yet ;D).

+## Browser Support
+Only currently tested in Chrome 28.
+Further tests to come.